Finding the Best Places to Retire Since 2006!

 Is Michigan Considered Tax Friendly for Retirement?
 Somewhat

-Cons: Petoskey has lost 5% of its population within the last decade, but the loss appears to be slowing.
+Cons: Petoskey has lost 1% of its population within the last decade, but the loss appears to be slowing.

 Notes: Racial diversity is minimal.
 Although remote, Petoskey is heavily dependent on year-round tourism.

 The Wolverine State's borders touch four of the Great Lakes and the state is divided into two parts - Upper and Lower.
 The Mackinac Bridge, one of the world's longest suspension bridges, connects these two halves.
 Up North, the Sault St. Marie canals connect Lake Superior and Lake Huron.

 Native Americans lived in the area when the first Europeans arrived in 1618.
 Sault St. Marie was the first immigrant settlement in 1668.
 After the Indian and French Wars, Britain claimed the land from the French.
 The region became part of the U.S. after the Revolutionary War, but constant conflict occured between the British, Americans and Native Americans until the end of the War of 1812.